wptrainingteam/repo-template/README.md

 _For example:_

-*   Have you ever used the WordPress editor?
+*   Do you want to makes changes to your theme yourself?
 *   Do you know how to write CSS?

 ## Materials Needed

-A list of files or other materials the instructor will need to teach the lesson.
+A list of files, resources, equipment, or other materials the instructor will need to teach the lesson.

 _For example:_